 Small graph that can easily be plotted and experimented with.
 It has graphical parameters included, such as the vertex colour and the layout.
 It also includes an example input.
-Has graph attributes with example inputs and outputs, see input\\ and output\\ from list.graph.attributes(graph\toy)
+Has graph attributes with example inputs and output\\ and output\\ from list.graph.attributes(graph\toy)